hollenbebe08/B.Griffith-Module-1-Challenge/README.md

 </br>

 **Changes made to fulfill criteria: When I view the title element - then I find concise, descriptive title** </br>
-* Changed the title in the head to be Horiseon Homepage following semantic html to indicate where the user is located on the website.
+* Changed the title in the head to be Homepage-Horiseon following semantic html to indicate where the user is located on the website.

 </br>